Service Terms

 Integrated Quick Help service coverage

-These Service Terms also apply when a request is started through a guided intake page, public profile, referral link, QR code, ambassador page, provider page or direct booking pathway.
+These Service Terms also apply when a request is started through a guided intake page, public profile, referral link, QR code, ambassador page, service partner page or direct booking pathway.
 A request remains a request until accepted or confirmed through the applicable booking process.

 Quick Help categories may include general technology support, computer and laptop help, phone and tablet help, device repair, data backup or recovery assistance, gaming console support, TV and home entertainment support, CCTV and security camera setup or troubleshooting, smart doorbell support, printer and Wi-Fi assistance, scam/security support, student tutoring-related technology support, senior support, NDIS/accessibility-related support and requests made by family members, carers, support workers or other helpers.